Accidentally deleted Windows 10 recovery/boot partition [QUICK SOLUTIONS]

 If you’re having problems with your Windows 10 computer and all the fixes that you’ve tried failed to work, then you’ve only got one solution left: use the operating system’s recovery options or recovery partition.

-How to restore deleted recovery/boot partition in Windows 10
+How can I restore a deleted recovery/boot partition in Windows 10?

 - Repair Boot Configuration Data

 - Restore Recovery Partition using MiniTool Partition Wizard

 - Reinstall Windows 10

 Running the BCD (Boot Configuration Data) command in Command Prompt may help you fix this problem.
 This command allows you to rebuild BCD and repair startup issues.
 Here are the steps to follow:

 - Start your PC using the Windows 10 installation media

 - Press and hold the Shift + F10 key combination and launch Command Prompt

 - Enter the bootrec /fixmbr command to repair the Master Boot Record in case it’s corrupted or damaged > hit Enter